consultorprofissional/micronaut-todo-app/README.md

 # micronaut-todo-app

-A simple example of micronaut framework running in kuberntes with jenkins-x
+A Todo App build in micronaut framework running in kuberntes with jenkins-x

 Watch pipeline activity via: